-The increase in term deposit interest and expenses for the quarter compared to Q4 2023 and Q1 2023 was mostly due to a larger average term deposits balance, higher average term deposit rates from the higher interest rate environment and unrealized hedge losses in Q1 2024 on interest rate swaps as the timing of interest rate cuts is not expected until the second half of 2024.
-We have been actively managing our interest rate risk during this period of higher interest rates by changing the laddering of the duration of our term deposits relative to our corporate mortgage portfolio and utilizing hedging strategies.
+The increase in term deposit interest and expenses for the current quarter and year to date 2024 compared to prior periods was mostly due to a larger average term deposits balance, higher average term deposit rates from the higher interest rate environment and hedge costs on interest rate swaps due to the delayed timing of interest rate cuts.
+We have been actively managing our interest rate risk during this period of changing interest rates by changing the laddering of the duration of our term deposits relative to our corporate mortgage portfolio and utilizing hedging strategies.
 Term deposit expenses include costs related to insurance, operating infrastructure and administration.
 For information on our term deposit fair value hedging, see "Derivatives and Hedging" sub-section below.